AUSAXS/AUSAXS/README.md

 # Todo
+ * [ ] EM: Figure out why the test partial_histogram_manager::comparison with standard approach doesn't work with data/A2M/A2M_na.ccp4.
+Probably something to do with assumed negative staining?
  * [ ] Slice: Change storage to be Matrix<T>* such that it is always kept up to date.
 Currently Slices are invalidated when Matrix data is changed (like with extend).
  * [ ] Dataset & Histogram: Basically same class, can maybe be combined somehow?
  * [ ] EMFitter: We have a lot of measurements that fit their pdb structures really well.
 Try to generate maps from the pdb structures and see if they also fit their maps well.